Legislative Relationship Between Centre and State

 Option b – Seventh Schedule

-Which one of the following is the subject of the Concurrent List?
+Which of the following comes under the Concurrent List?

 (a) Police